 Riegler manufactured hair curlers for hair cosmetics on the first manually operated injection molding machines.
 The close collaboration with the internationally operating hair cosmetics group Goldwell also started in 1949.
 The mold and tool making range was extended to injection molding for thermoplastics.

-With the purchase of a plot of land in Mühltal/Nieder-Ramstadt, the first hall for the mold making and an administration building with three company apartments and rooms for light assembly work could be built.
+With the acquisition of a plot of land in Mühltal/Nieder-Ramstadt, the first hall for mold making as well as rooms for light assembly work and an administration building with three company apartments could be built.
+In the form of piston injection molding machines with hydraulic toggle mold clamping, the basis for further plastics processing was created.

-Fritz Albert Riegler pursued the ambitious objective of manufacturing injection molding machines for in-house needs and for series production in the market.
-A machine with two injection units and alternately operating closing system for two injection molds was successfully patented.
-However, the competition at this time in Germany was already so strong that the idea of constructing in-house injection molding machines was soon dropped with a heavy heart.
+Fritz Albert Riegler pursued the goal of manufacturing injection molding machines for his own use.
+A machine was successfully patented.
+However, competition was already so strong in Germany at that time that the company management soon abandoned the idea of building its own injection molding machines with a heavy heart.

-At the beginning of the 1960s, Riegler developed spray valves for hairspray, packagings and mixing trays.
-The intensive collaboration with Goldwell resulted in many patent applications for the area of permanent waving and hair dye, mixing and dispensing systems.
-The hair curler was also still produced.
+In the early 1960s, Riegler developed and produced spray valves for hair sprays, packaging and mixing trays.
+The intensive cooperation with the customer led to many patent applications in the field of permanent wave treatments as well as hair color, mixing and dosing systems.
+The company also continued to produce curlers.

 A collaboration of many years in the field of consumer electronics started with the manufacture of packagings for Philips Eindhoven.
 Technically challenging plastic parts for record players, cassette recorders and CD players were jointly developed and manufactured for numerous European and later also Asian and central American Philips factories.
 This collaboration resulted in good qualification of our employees.